-- 74. TX NAACP Member Q is a member of the Texas NAACP.
+- 76. TX NAACP Member Q's residence is also in the newly enacted HD 94.
+They are a registered voter in HD 94.
+They plan to vote in future elections in HD 94.
+As enacted under the State's plan H2316, the newly drawn HD 94 includes portions of Fort Worth, part of Arlington, and number of small, heavily Anglo suburbs such as Pantego, Dalworthington Gardens, and Bedford.
+Notably, the district twists and turns in all directions to dodge concentrated populations of persons of color.
+The newly enacted HD 94 thus injures TX NAACP Member Q by diluting TX NAACP Member Q's vote-because of its non-compact shape, the district it is significantly more Anglo than the prior district's plan, with minority coalition CVAP coming in at just under 32%. - 77.
+TX NAACP Member R is a member of the Texas NAACP.
 They are a citizen of the United States.
 They are over the age of 18.
 They are a registered voter in the newly enacted SD 10 and HD 94.
 They intend to vote in those districts in the future.
-Under the previous decade's maps, TX NAACP Member Q was in SD 10 and HD 94.
-TX NAACP Member Q identifies as Black. - 75.
-TX NAACP Member Q's residence is in the newly enacted SD 10.
+Under the previous decade's maps, TX NAACP Member R was in SD 10 and HD 94.
+TX NAACP Member R identifies as Black. - 78.
+TX NAACP Member R's residence is in the newly enacted SD 10.
 They are a registered voter in SD 10.
 They plan to vote in future elections in SD 10.
 As enacted under the State's plan S2168, the newly drawn SD 10-formerly contained entirely in Tarrant County-now encompasses seven additional rural counties, reducing the percentage of voters of color in SD 10 from 46% under the previous decade's map to 38% under the newly enacted map.
-These new district boundaries were drawn just as voters of color in the old SD 10 were on the cusp of becoming the majority and thus injure TX NAACP Member Q by denying voters of color like them the opportunity to elect representatives of choice. - 76.
+These new district boundaries were drawn just as voters of color in the old SD 10 were on the cusp of becoming the majority and thus injure TX NAACP Member R by denying voters of color like them the opportunity to elect representatives of choice. - 79.
 SDs 9, 10, 12, 16, 22, 23, and 30 form a 7-district cluster comprising Tarrant and Dallas Counties.
-Under last decade's plan, TX NAACP Member Q's residence was in SD 10, a district on the verge of becoming a majority-minority coalition district by CVAP.
-Under the State's enacted plan, SD 10 dilutes TX NAACP Member Q's vote by placing TX NAACP Member Q in a district with a significantly higher percentage of Anglo voters from rural counties.
+Under last decade's plan, TX NAACP Member R's residence was in SD 10, a district on the verge of becoming a majority-minority coalition district by CVAP.
+Under the State's enacted plan, SD 10 dilutes TX NAACP Member R's vote by placing TX NAACP Member R in a district with a significantly higher percentage of Anglo voters from rural counties.
 Under a proposed alternative drawing of the State's enacted SD 10, the new proposed district (proposed SD 10) would be 23.31% BCVAP, 26.28% HCVAP, and 6.54% ACVAP.
 The new proposed SD 10 would fall squarely within Tarrant and Dallas Counties and not include the Anglo electorate from rural counties that are included in the State's enacted SD 10 and in which Anglos from the rural counties likely will vote as a bloc to defeat the candidate of choice of minority voters.
-Under this new alternative configuration of proposed SD 10, TX NAACP Member Q's vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
-In addition, at least three alternative and highly effective districts could be drawn in this senate cluster, each with a minority-coalition CVAP of upwards of 53%.
-Placing TX NAACP Member Q in any one of these alternative districts would afford TX NAACP Member Q a reasonable opportunity to elect their preferred candidate of choice.
+Under this new alternative configuration of proposed SD 10, TX NAACP Member R's vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
+In addition, at least three alternative and highly effective districts could be drawn in this senate cluster each, with a minority-coalition CVAP of upwards of 53%.
+Placing TX NAACP Member R in any one of these alternative districts would afford TX NAACP Member R a reasonable opportunity to elect their preferred candidate of choice.